shakfu/chuck-max/README.md

 | get state of chuck vm                   | `vm`                         |
 | launch chuck docs in a browser          | `docs`                       |

+### Parameters

-- Once a shred is running it makes sense to try to change it's parameters so to speak from outside of the process.
-To this end, ChucK makes available three mechanisms to do so: global variabls, global events, and callbacks which are triggered by the former. `chuck~` maps these chuck language elements to corresponding Max/MSP constructs as per the following table:
+Once a shred is running you can change it's parameters by sending values from Max to the `chuck~` object.
+To this end, ChucK makes available three mechanisms: global variables, global events, and callbacks which are triggered by events. `chuck~` maps these chuck language elements to corresponding Max/MSP constructs as per the following table:

 | action                            | chuck              | max msg                      |
 | :-------------------------------- | :----------------  | :--------------------------  |